ADWF Loan and Project Documentation Process

 Environmental Review and supporting documentation should be completed and submitted to ADEC.
 A determination and public notice must be issued before construction can commence.
 See "environmental review" under "Pre-Applications" for more details.

-A fully signed copy of the construction contract, bid tabulations, and winning bid packet to be submitted to MG&L for review and concurrence.
+A fully signed copy of the construction contract, bid tabulations, and winning bid packet to be submitted to the SRF Program for review and concurrence.
 See "Bid Packet" section under "Pre-Construction" for more details.

 Notice of Award and City Council/Assembly Resolution